Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-The numerical solution of this model, fitting the model parameters to all experimental flux arcs simultaneously, reveals compelling agreement between theory and measurement, both qualitatively and quantitatively, cf.~the lines in Fig.~\subref{fig:field-response}{a}.
-In the fit we vary the model parameters $j_0(0)$, $\epsilon$, $l_{\mathrm{eff}}(0)$, $b$ as well as $\ell_{\mathrm{lin}}(B_\parallel)$, the latter separately for each in-plane field, cf.~Methods Sec.~\ref{sec:meth-arcfit} for a detailed description of the fit routine and Supplementary Note~\ref{sec:suppl-fit-parameters} for the resulting fit parameters.
-The circuit characteristics $\omega_{0 \mathrm b}(B_\parallel)$, $L_{\mathrm b}(B_\parallel)$ and~$L_{\mathrm{loop}}(B_\parallel)$ are inferred from their $B_\parallel = 0$ values and the corresponding field-dependence of the reference circuits, cf.~Supplementary Note~\ref{sec:suppl-resonator-params}.
-Figure~\subref{fig:cpr-response}{d} finally shows the numerically determined current-phase relations belonging to the flux-arc fits, which clearly reveal the field-induced diode effect, both in the corresponding Josephson inductance (inverse CPR slope) and in their critical currents.
+The numerical solution of the model, fitting it to all experimental flux arcs simultaneously, reveals compelling agreement between theory and measurement, both qualitatively and quantitatively, cf.~the lines in Fig.~\subref{fig:field-response}{a}.
+In the fit, we vary the model parameters $j_0(0)$, $\epsilon$, $l_{\mathrm{eff}}(0)$, and $b$, as well as, separately for each in-plane field, $\ell_{\mathrm{lin}}(B_\parallel)$; cf.~Appendix~\ref{sec:meth-arcfit} for a detailed description of the fit routine and Supplemental Note~\ref{sec:suppl-fit-parameters}~\cite{suppl-note} for the resulting fit parameters.
+The circuit parameters $\omega_{0 \mathrm b}(B_\parallel)$, $L_{\mathrm b}(B_\parallel)$ and~$L_{\mathrm{loop}}(B_\parallel)$ are inferred from their $B_\parallel = 0$ values and the corresponding field-dependence of the reference circuits, cf.~Supplemental Note~\ref{sec:suppl-resonator-params}~\cite{suppl-note}, and are not varied in the arc fitting routine.
+After the arc fit, we numerically calculate the corresponding current-phase relations for all~$B_\parallel$.
+Note that with the finite $z$-inhomogeneity and $B_\parallel \neq 0$, the phase~$\delta_0$ in the center of the junction is not necessarily zero when $I = 0$.
+Since we are in principle free to choose any~$\delta_{\mathrm c} \coloneq \delta(z_0)$ to describe the CPR (rather than~$\delta_0$, i.e.~$z_0 = 0$) and the SQUID loop current should be zero when no external flux is applied, we choose $z_0$ to be the position where the phase vanishes when no net current flows through the junction, such that for $\delta_{\mathrm c} = 0$ we have $I = 0$ as well as $\Phi = \Phi_{\mathrm b} = 0$, cf.~Eq.~\eqref{eq:flux-relation} and Appendix~\ref{sec:meth-cpr-implementation}.